 The mechanic's lien is a fundamental tool for securing payment on private construction projects.
 We have handled numerous mechanic's liens, from filing the notice of intent to lien, to recording the lien, and, finally, to litigating the lien foreclosure lawsuit.
 In rare cases, we have pursued mechanic's lien cases through judgment and the foreclosure sale.
 Mechanic's liens are a highly technical area of the law and require strict compliance with the law's requirements on notice, proper identification of the owner and real property being liened, and timely filing of the lien and foreclosure action.
 A fundamental part of our work is ensuring that our clients comply with these technical requirements.

 On public works projects, mechanic's liens are not allowed.
 Instead, Colorado provides two other remedies, both of which can be utilized at the same time: (1) First, the prime contractor must post a payment bond, ensuring that lower tier subcontractors and suppliers are paid.
-(2) Second, is the "withholding remedy," under which a subcontractor or supplier can send a notice to the owner, requiring it to withhold payment to the prime contractor until the payment claim is decided.
+(2) Second, is the "withholding remedy," under which a subcontractor or supplier can send a notice to the public owner, requiring it to withhold payment to the prime contractor until the payment claim is decided.

 In addition, Colorado law provides additional, often underutilized remedies, to obtain payment.
 These include:

-Public works projects constitute a very large segment of the construction marketplace and we have substantial experience in representing contractors on local, state and federal projects.
+Public works projects constitute a large segment of the construction marketplace and we have substantial experience in representing contractors on local, state and federal projects.
 Al Cohen worked for a federal agency for many years, where he developed considerable expertise in government contracts.
 Since then, he has been involved in numerous state and local projects involving, e.g., CDOT, Denver Water, special improvement districts, the City and County of Denver and smaller municipalities and school districts.

 While the merits of public construction disputes have much in common with disputes on private contracts, there are some significant differences.

 A significant portion of the firm's representation of its construction clients is devoted to the review and negotiation of construction contracts.
 All that "boilerplate" has very real consequences, which may not be apparent to the layman.
 Our lawyers have extensive experience drafting construction contracts to ensure that they adequately protect the client in a way which is consistent with their market niche.
 We are also experienced in modifying standard form contracts, such as the AIA contracts and the AGC Consensus Docs, to fit the particular needs of our clients and their projects.
 We recognize, however, that many contracts are presented on a take-it-or-leave-it basis.
 Even in those situations the firm advises its clients of the risks it will assume if it signs the contract.
-For example, if the contract includes a waiver of the mechanic's lien remedy, virtually every contractor would want to know about that before signing the agreement.
+For example, if the contract includes a waiver of the mechanic's lien remedy (allowed in Colorado), virtually every contractor would want to know about that before signing the agreement.

 An important element of each contract is the dispute resolution provision.
 Prime contractors, in particular, want to ensure that they can get both the owner and the relevant subcontractors into the same forum.
 This can only be accomplished by careful drafting so that the dispute resolution provisions in the prime contract and the subcontract work together, and permit the resolution of disputes in the same forum, whether the client prefers arbitration or court.